If you get an error message when you try to visit a website, try these fixes.

 Step 4: Temporarily turn off your antivirus

 You'll get this error if you have antivirus software that provides "HTTPS protection" or "HTTPS scanning."
-The antivirus is preventing Chrome from providing security.
+The antivirus prevents Chrome from providing security.

 To fix the problem, turn off your antivirus software.
-If the page works after turning off the software, turn off this software when you use secure sites.
+If the page works after you turned off the software, turn it off again when you use secure sites.

-Remember to turn your antivirus program back on when you're done.
+Remember to turn your antivirus software back on when you're done.

 Step 5: Get extra help